 Clearly theories explicating exposure therapy fail to explain the treatment effects of EMDR, with its brief, interrupted exposures, and its elicitation of free association.
 In addition there appears to be a difference in treatment process.
 During exposure therapy clients generally experience long periods of high anxiety (Foa & McNally, 1996), while EMDR clients generally experience rapid reductions in SUD levels early in the session (Rogers et al., 1999).
 This difference suggests the possibility that EMDR’s use of repeated short focused attention may invoke a different mechanism of action that that of exposure therapy with its continual long exposure.

-Although eye movements are often considered its most distinctive element, EMDR is not a simple procedure dominated by the use of eye movements.
+Although eye movements are often considered its most distinctive element, EMDR therapy is not a simple procedure dominated by the use of eye movements.
 It is a complex psychotherapy, containing numerous components that are considered to contribute to treatment effects.
 Eye movements are used to engage the client’s attention to an external stimulus, while the client is simultaneously focusing on internal distressing material.
 Shapiro describes eye movements as “dual attention stimuli,” to identify the process in which the client attends to both external and internal stimuli.
 Therapist directed eye movements are the most commonly used dual attention stimulus but a variety of other stimuli including hand-tapping and auditory stimulation are often used.
 The use of such alternate stimuli has been an integral part of the EMDR protocol for more than 10 years (Shapiro 1991, 1993).

 In 1989, Francine Shapiro (1995) noticed that the emotional distress accompanying disturbing thoughts disappeared as her eyes moved spontaneously and rapidly.
 She began experimenting with this effect and determined that when others moved their eyes, their distressing emotions also dissipated.
 She conducted a case study (1989b) and controlled study (1989a), and her hypothesis that eye movements (EMs) were related to desensitization of traumatic memories was supported.
 The role of eye movement had been previously documented in connection to cognitive processing mechanisms.
 A series of systematic experiments (Antrobus, 1973; Antrobus, Antrobus, & Singer, 1964) revealed that spontaneous EMs were associated with unpleasant emotions and cognitive changes.

-There are several research studies (e.g., Andrade et al., 1997; Kavanaugh et al., 2001; van den Hout et al., 2001) indicating that EMs and other stimuli have an effect on perceptions of the targeted memory, decreasing image vividness and associated affect.
+There are numerous research studies (e.g., Andrade et al., 1997; Kavanaugh et al., 2001; van den Hout et al., 2001) indicating that EMs and other stimuli have an effect on perceptions of the targeted memory, decreasing image vividness and associated affect.
 Two possible mechanisms have been proposed to explain how this effect may contribute to EMDR treatment.
 Kavanaugh et al. (2001) hypothesize that this effect occurs when EMs disrupt working memory, decreasing vividness, and that this results in decreased emotionality.
 They further suggest that this effect may contribute to treatment as a “response aid for imaginal exposure” (p.
 278), by titrating exposure for those clients who are distressed by memory images and/or affect.
 Van den Hout et al. (2001) hypothesize that EMs change the somatic perceptions accompanying retrieval, leading to decreased affect, and therefore decreasing vividness.
 They propose that that this effect “may be to temporarily assist patients in recollecting memories that may otherwise appear to be unbearable” (p.
 129).
 This explanation has many similarities to reciprocal inhibition.

 Rauch, van der Kolk, and colleagues (1996) conducted positron emission studies of patients with PTSD in which they were exposed to vivid, detailed narratives which they had written about their own traumatic experiences.
 Patients showed heightened activity only in the right hemisphere, in the areas most involved in emotional arousal, and heightened activity on the right visual cortex, reflecting the flashbacks reported by these patients.
 Perhaps most significantly, Broca’s area - the part of the left hemisphere responsible for translating personal experiences into communicable language -“turned off”.
 These findings indicate that PTSD symptoms are reflected in actual changes in brain activity.